Bariatric Surgery Recovery

 The Hosptial Stay

-Patients who undergo non-surgical procedures will be discharged home the same day, and patients who undergo surgery will spend some time in a recovery room being monitored by medical staff.
-Routinely, surgical patients wake up with an IV that is administering pain medication.
-There will be several small incisions or possibly one large incision in the upper abdominal area that have been sutured together and bandaged.
-Some patients can have an adverse reaction to anesthesia and wake up feeling nauseous.
+Patients undergoing non-surgical procedures will be discharged home on the same day.
+On the other hand, patients who undergo surgery will spend some time in a recovery room being monitored by medical staff.
+Additionally, it is routine for surgical patients to wake up with an IV that administers pain medication.
+Moreover, there will be several small incisions or possibly one large incision in the upper abdominal area that have been sutured together and bandaged.
+Furthermore, some patients may experience an adverse reaction to anesthesia and wake up feeling nauseous.

 Real Surgery Video: Gastric Sleeve by Dr. Ahad from IBI Healthcare Institute